zizo893/Booster_CI_CD_Project/README.md

 - deploy: deploy a container from the pushed image

+- notification: send slack message with the build status

-4- configure job in jenkins using pipeline type with the forked git repo url
+7- configure job in jenkins using multibranch pipeline type with the forked git repo url